Koredotcom/web-kore-sdk/docs/accessibility/README.md

 *   **Keyboard Navigation:** Ensure all interactive elements are focusable and operable via keyboard.
 Maintain a logical focus order.
     *   <!-- Placeholder for an image/gif demonstrating keyboard navigation -->
     [Image: Keyboard Navigation Example]
 *   **Color Contrast:** Verify that text and UI elements meet the minimum color contrast ratios specified by WCAG 2.1 AA (4.5:1 for normal text, 3:1 for large text and graphical objects).
+All default themes provided by the Kore Web SDK maintain a color contrast ratio of 4.5:1 or higher, ensuring compliance with WCAG 2.1 Level AA standards out of the box.
     *   <!-- Placeholder for an image showing good color contrast -->
     [Image: Color Contrast Example]
 *   **Text Alternatives:** Provide appropriate alternative text for all non-text content (e.g., icons, images).